Self-Concordant Perturbations for Linear Bandits: From Self-Concordant Regularization to Self-Concordant Perturbations

 \paragraph{Motivations for FTPL Sampling}

-In SCRiBLe, the variance of the local norm of the estimator is upper-bounded by $d^2$, which yields the suboptimal regret bound of $O(d\sqrt{\vartheta \,n \ln n})$.
-The goal of SC-FTPL is therefore to reduce this variance via different sampling and estimation schemes.
-Informally, the variance of the loss vector estimator is tied to how well the sampling scheme explores by spreading actions across all directions.
-In the extreme case, if no stochastic exploration is introduced, the learner cannot form an efficient estimator of the loss vector and sublinear regret is impossible \citep{cesabianchilugosi}.
-Therefore, a good sampling scheme has to make a good use of the available space in $K$ around $x_t$.
+In \scrible, the variance of the estimator in the local norm is bounded by $d^2$, which leads to the suboptimal regret $\O(d\sqrt{\vartheta n\ln n})$.
+The goal of \SCFTPL\space is to reduce this variance through a different sampling and estimation scheme.
+More generally, the variance of the loss estimator reflects how effectively the sampling strategy explores the action set by spreading actions across directions.
+Without stochastic exploration, accurate estimation of the loss vector is impossible and sublinear regret cannot be achieved \citep{cesabianchilugosi}.
+Hence, an effective sampling scheme must exploit the available geometry of $K$ around the current point $x_t$.

-The Dikin ellipsoid sampling used by SCRiBLe does not use optimally the space available, an intuition provided by \citet{bubeck_entropic}.
-In particular, if $x_t$ is close to the boundary of $K$, then the Dikin ellipsoid $W(x_t)$ shrinks, because it must remain centered on $x_t$ and inside $K$.
-By contrast, the FTPL sampling mechanism selects actions by solving a linear program on $K$, the action $A_t$ is thus an extreme point of $K$.
-This boundary-oriented behavior allows FTPL sampling to exploit the full available geometry of $K$ and, as we show later for specific sets, can yield substantially lower variance in the local norm and correspondingly sharper regret bounds.
+The Dikin ellipsoid sampling used by \scrible\space does not do so optimally, an intuition provided by \citet{abernethy2009beating}.
+When $x_t$ lies near the boundary of $K$, the Dikin ellipsoid $W(x_t)$ shrinks in order to remain centered at $x_t$ and contained in $K$.
+In contrast, \FTPL\space selects actions by solving a linear optimization problem over $K$, resulting in actions at extreme points of the set.
+This boundary-oriented sampling allows \FTPL\space sampling to exploit the full space in $K$ and, as we show later for the hypercube, can lead to lower variance of the estimator and sharper regret bounds.

 \paragraph{SC-FTPL Estimation Scheme} Let us now turn to the estimation scheme.
-The goal is to construct an unbiased estimator $\hat y_t$ of $y_t\in\R^d$, given only the observed feedback $\sca{y_t}{A_t}$ where $A_t$ is a drawn from a known distribution $S(x_t)$ is known.
-Beyond unbiasedness, we also aim to control the variance of the estimator.
-A natural candidate, introduced by \citet{bubeck2012towards}, is
+We construct an unbiased estimator $\hat{y}_t$ for $y_t \in \mathbb{R}^d$ using only the observed bandit feedback $\langle y_t, a_t \rangle$, where $a_t \sim S(x_t)$.
+Following \citet{bubeck2012towards}, a natural candidate is

-where the expected value is taken conditional on the past $t-1$ rounds.
-By construction, this estimation scheme is unbiased.
+which is unbiased by construction.
+Its validity requires $Q_t$ to be invertible, which does not hold for general self-concordant perturbations.
+A counterexample is given in Appendix~\ref{appendix:non_singularity_of_Q}.
+To address this, the next proposition gives a sufficient condition ensuring $Q_t$ is positive definite.